pratikvoice-web/Karza-Consolidation-Tool/README.md

 - Microsoft Excel (Desktop version)
 - Windows PowerShell 5.1 (Standard on most PCs)

+## 📖 How to Use (Exe File vesion - Graphical User Interface)
+1. Goto the Release Section for downloading the latest `.exe` file.
+2. Run the file and in the app window select the folder containing your `.xlsx` Karza reports.
+3. Also select the desired destination folder for the output file.
+4. Click on `Execute`.
+5. The app will scan the folder, process the data, and generate a `CONSOLIDATED_[PAN]_[Name].xlsx` file for each entity found in the destination folder.

-## 📖 How to Use
+## 📖 How to Use (Batch File vesion - Command Line Interface)
-1. Download `Consolidate_Karza` zip file and extract the zip to retrieve the .bat file.
+1. Download `Consolidate_Karza` zip file for a`.bat` version and extract the zip to retrieve the .bat file.
 2. Place the `.bat` file in a folder containing your `.xlsx` Karza reports.
 3. Double-click the file.
 4. The script will scan the folder, process the data, and generate a `CONSOLIDATED_[PAN]_[Name].xlsx` file for each entity found.